personalrobotics/or_fcl/README.md

 The performance of a collision checker strongly depends on characteristics of the environment (e.g. types of primitive geometry, convex vs. non-convex meshes, distance between geometries).
 As such, these benchmarks may not reflect the performance of or_fcl for your application.
-It is important that you benchmark collision detectors *on environments that are representative of your application* to make an informed decision.

 ## Troubleshooting